 - 1x Bloglovin with a delay of 5-6 days so search engines will index the original blog post first

-After the initial promotion, I start setting up recurrent scheduling schemes for the long-term promotion of my blog post on Twitter, Facebook, Google+ and LinkedIn.
-I can set up a different frequency of social media posts with a variety of different comments, images, posts formats and hashtags.
-Additionally, I set up a separate scheduling plan for all visual elements of my blog post, infographics and images and schedule them successively for sharing on Pinterest and Instagram.
-Although, Blog2Social would let me do this all in one single step, I personally prefer to split my scheduling plan in two steps.
+After the initial promotion, I start setting up recurrent scheduling schemes for the long-term promotion of my blog post on Twitter, Facebook, and LinkedIn.
+I can set up a different frequency of social media posts with a variety of different comments, images, post formats, and hashtags.
+Additionally, I set up a separate scheduling plan for all visual elements of my blog post, infographics, and images and schedule them successively for sharing on Pinterest and Instagram.
+Although Blog2Social would let me do this all in one single step, I personally prefer to split my scheduling plan into two steps.
 I will show you in the last paragraph, how Blog2Social works for setting up a fully automated social media posting schedule.

 What I do for long-term promotion:

-- For Twitter I prepare about 4-6 tweets with different comments, images & hashtags to schedule them recurrently at different days, times and in different frequencies.
-During the first two week after publishing my blog post I schedule it to be tweeted at least once a day and occasionally add a second tweet with a different comment and image the same day.
-Afterwards I slow down to one tweet every second day for the next two weeks and 1-2 tweets a week for the following 4 to 6 weeks.
-On Twitter I also like to switch between link tweets and image tweets depending on the visuals I have in store.
+- For Twitter, I prepare about 4-6 tweets with different comments, images & hashtags to schedule them recurrently on different days, times, and in different frequencies.
+During the first two weeks after publishing my blog post, I schedule it to be tweeted at least once a day and occasionally add a second tweet with a different comment and image the same day.
+Afterward, I slow down to one tweet every second day for the next two weeks and 1-2 tweets a week for the following 4 to 6 weeks.
+On Twitter, I also like to switch between link tweets and image tweets depending on the visuals I have in store.

-- For my recurrent scheduling on Facebook, Google+ and LinkedIn the intervals I use are much longer.
-On these networks I try to reshare valuable evergreen content about every 2-3 month.
-To make sure not to forget sharing my articles again I already set up these recurrent schleuning scheme as soon as my blog post is online and change comments, images or post formats for some posts.
-Additionally, I try to spread my content by recommending it in suitable discussions in groups on LinkedIn, Google+ and XING.
+- For my recurrent scheduling on Facebook and LinkedIn the intervals I use are much longer.
+On these networks, I try to reshare valuable evergreen content every 2-3 months.
+To make sure not to forget to share my articles again I already set up this recurrent scheduling scheme as soon as my blog post is online and change comments, images, or post formats for some posts.
+Additionally, I try to spread my content by recommending it in suitable discussions in groups on LinkedIn and XING.

 Setting up a perfect social media posting schedule is all about testing and optimizing.
 Each community has individual habits and preferences.
 Tracking your results should be your main focus when setting up your very own social media posting schedule.